Top Withens

+Top Withens (or Top Withins) is a ruined farmhouse near Haworth, West Yorkshire, England, notable for its association with Wuthering Heights.
+It occupies a remote and exposed position on Haworth Moor, 1,377 ft above sea level.
+The name comes from a dialect word meaning "willows".

 A plaque affixed to a wall reads:

+The popular misconception that Earnshaw's house was styled on Top Withens may have arisen from a series of letters between publisher George Smith and Charlotte Brontë's friend Ellen Nussey, as he sought a list of places that had inspired the novels.

-The ruin lies on the Pennine Way east of Withins Height below Delf Hill.
+The ruin is east of Withins Height below Delf Hill.
+It lies on two long-distance paths, the Brontë Way and the Pennine Way.
 It is a popular walking destination from nearby Haworth and Stanbury.
-Such is the attraction to Japanese literary tourists that some footpath signs in the area include directions in Japanese.
+Such is the attraction to Japanese literary tourists that some footpath signs in the area include Japanese text.

 Thunderstorm

 On 18 May 1893, Top Withens was struck by lightning during a thunderstorm.
 Holes were made in the wall, the roof was partially torn off, flags were cracked, and around 30 windows were almost completely removed.
 A portion of slate was thrown far from the house by the wind, and in the kitchen the blade of a knife had been fused by the heat.
 A bowl of dough prepared by the farmer's wife, Mrs. Sunderland, was smashed to pieces, and her dog and cat fled the building in fear.
 This was reported by the Todmorden & District News the following week.